jul0105/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

-We can test this with parallelized request with JMeter :
+We can test this configuration with JMeter :

 No delay :